-Samuel Adams tugged at the heart strings of the public by holding a public funeral for the five victims and portrayed them as martyrs of a brutal regime before burying them in Granary Burying Ground and erecting a marker “as a momento to posterity of that horrid massacre,” according to the book “Samuel Adams: The Life of an American Revolutionary.”
+Samuel Adams tugged at the heart strings of the public by holding a public funeral for the five victims and portrayed them as martyrs of a brutal regime before burying them in Granary Burying Ground and erecting a marker “as a momento to posterity of that horrid massacre,” according to the book Samuel Adams: The Life of an American Revolutionary.

 On the day of the victim’s funeral, shops were closed and church bells tolled while ten thousand people attended the funeral and watched as the victim’s bodies were carried by horse-drawn hearse to Granary Burying Ground.

 “The procession began to move between the hours of four and five in the afternoon, two of the unfortunate sufferers, viz.
 Messrs.
 James Caldwell and Crispus Attucks who were strangers, borne from Faneuil Hall attended by a numerous train of persons of all ranks; and the other two, viz.
 Mr. Samuel Gray, from the house of Mr. Benjamin Gray (his brother) on the north side the Exchange, and Mr. Maverick, from the house of his distressed mother, Mrs. Mary Maverick, in Union Street, each followed by their respective relations and friends, the several hearses forming a junction in King Street, the theatre of the inhuman tragedy, proceeded from thence through the Main Street, lengthened by an immense concourse of people so numerous as to be obliged to follow in ranks of six, and bought up by a long train of carriages belonging to the principal gentry of the town.
 The bodies were deposited in one vault in the middle burying ground.
 The aggravated circumstances of their death, the distress and sorrow visible in every countenance, together with the peculiar solemnity with which the whole funeral was conducted, surpass description.”

-After the funeral, John Hancock, asked fathers across New England to tell their children the story of the massacre until “tears of pity glisten in their eyes, and boiling passion shakes their tender frames,” according to the book “Samuel Adams: A Pioneer in Propaganda.
+After the funeral, John Hancock, asked fathers across New England to tell their children the story of the massacre until “tears of pity glisten in their eyes, and boiling passion shakes their tender frames,” according to the book Samuel Adams: A Pioneer in Propaganda.

 The reality is that as members of the lower class, if these victims had died under any other circumstances, their deaths would have been considered insignificant and gone overlooked.

-“Samuel Adams: the Life of an American Revolutionary”; John K. Alexander; 2002
+Alexander, John K. Samuel Adams: the Life of an American Revolutionary.
+Rowman & Littlefield Publishers, 2002